-So, shouldn’t you give corporations and governments access to your data, especially for a life and death matter, such as COVID?
+So, shouldn’t you give corporations and governments access to your data, especially for a life-and-death matter, such as COVID?

-History has shown repeatedly how providing the government with access to your private data is a terrible idea.
+History has repeatedly shown how providing the government with access to your private data is a terrible idea.

 The government has lost data through poor security procedures and human error, as was the case of the exposure of 191 million Americans’ personal information.